City that never sleeps beds down before Hurricane Sandy

 It was the same throughout Midtown, along Madison Avenue and down into the Bohemian enclave of Greenwich Village, where many of famed Bleeker Street's shops were closing early - and indefinitely.

-"After Monday, employees will be on call," said Jerome Ison, a clerk at Burberry (BRBY.L).
+"After Monday, employees will be on call," said Jerome Ison, a clerk at Burberry.

 At Magnolia Bakery, the cupcakes shop made famous by the TV show "Sex and the City," the ovens were turned off around noon.
 "We won't have any extra cupcakes," a worker said.